amhaaning/ImageJ_Macro_for_Seed_Measurements/README.md

 # ImageJ_Macro_for_Seed_Measurements
-ImageJ Macro to Count Seeds and Measure Seed Characteristics
+ImageJ macro to count seeds and neasure seed characteristics

 Developed using images of seeds from five individual barley spikes.